-Guidelines:

-29th Avenue Station Area Guidelines for CD-1 By-law No. 6317
+Guidelines: Joyce Station Area Guidelines for CD-1 By-law No. 6325 (3450 Wellington Avenue Site)

 - 1 [Section 1 is not reprinted here.
-It contains a standard clause amending Schedule D (Zoning District Plan) to reflect this rezoning to CD-1.] - The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, including design guidelines, and the only uses for which development permits will be issued are: - One-family dwelling, subject to the regulations that would apply if located in the RS-1 District; - Multiple dwelling; - Accessory uses customarily ancillary to the foregoing.
+It contains a standard clause amending Schedule D (Zoning District Plan) to reflect this rezoning to CD-1.] - 2 The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, including design guidelines, and the only uses for which development permits will be issued are: - Multiple dwelling, subject to the provision of a minimum of 20 parking spaces which shall: - (a) be located adjacent to the lane abutting the southeasterly boundary of the area outlined on Schedule "A" attached; - (b) have a configuration satisfactory to the Director of Planning; and - (c) be available for use by the public while shopping in the adjacent commercial district, provided that no space shall be available for use by any individual vehicle for a period of longer than four hours. - Accessory uses customarily ancillary to the foregoing.